cpbotha/cpbotha.github.io/content/posts/2006-07-22-new-new-laptop-laptop.md

   - new computer

 ---
 Hi there mystery imaginary audience!
-I&#8217;m making this entry from my brand new HP NC 8430 Core Duo laptop!
-T2500 (sounds like a killer robot from the future, doesn&#8217;t it?)
-2GHz dual core Yonah CPU, 2 GBytes 667 MHz DDR memory, 100 GB SATA 5400 RPM disk (budget budget), ATI Radeon X1600 with 256MB of video memory, gooorgeous 15.4&#8243; 1680&#215;1050 screen.
+I’m making this entry from my brand new HP NC 8430 Core Duo laptop!
+T2500 (sounds like a killer robot from the future, doesn’t it?)
+2GHz dual core Yonah CPU, 2 GBytes 667 MHz DDR memory, 100 GB SATA 5400 RPM disk (budget budget), ATI Radeon X1600 with 256MB of video memory, gooorgeous 15.4″ 1680×1050 screen.
 Oh thank you kind and generous [TU Delft][1]!

-After having zapped across gigabytes of data over gigabit ethernet from my trusty [HP NC6000][2], I&#8217;ve been setting things up.
-As part of this, I&#8217;ve been searching around for tools with which I can keep an eye on the CPU temperature (yeah, I&#8217;m one of those control freaks).
+After having zapped across gigabytes of data over gigabit ethernet from my trusty [HP NC6000][2], I’ve been setting things up.
+As part of this, I’ve been searching around for tools with which I can keep an eye on the CPU temperature (yeah, I’m one of those control freaks).

 Interestingly, it turns out that the Yonah has three temperature sensors on the CPU: one thermal diode for legacy support measuring the temperature of the CPU, and two high accuracy digital sensors, one for each core.
 Click [here][3] for more details.

-So far I&#8217;ve only found one free Windows program that can read the new digital sensors reliably: [Core Temp][4].
-Yes, I know about Everest, but that&#8217;s shareware.
-If you have any other tips, I&#8217;d appreciate it!
+So far I’ve only found one free Windows program that can read the new digital sensors reliably: [Core Temp][4].
+Yes, I know about Everest, but that’s shareware.
+If you have any other tips, I’d appreciate it!

  [1]: http://www.tudelft.nl/
  [2]: http://cpbotha.net/2004/05/26/laptop-no-2/ "Link to weblog posting concerning the previous laptop"